-During Foundation, all entering undergraduate BAC students share their first-year experience and are exposed to broad principles of design thinking.
-Fundamental design concepts and a universal spatial language are framed through a balanced mixture of discipline specific courses in design history and theory, critical reading, writing, and design media, as well as through a wide range of liberal arts, humanities, and arts and science topics that enhance the students' social and engaged thinking.
+During Foundation, all entering undergraduate BAC students share their first-year experience and are exposed to broad principles of critical design thinking.
+Fundamental design concepts and a universal spatial language are framed through a balanced mixture of discipline specific courses in design history and theory, critical reading, writing and research, and design media, as well as through a wide range of liberal studies topics in the science and humanities, to enhance the students' cultural repertoire.